KayaM17/KayaM17/README.md

 - 👩🏾‍💻 I'm Kaya
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning JavaScript & React.
+- 🌱 I’m currently learning Python & React.
 - 📫 How to reach me: ...